Alexander McCall Smithhttp://barclayagency.com/site/speaker/alexander-mccall-smith

 Alexander McCall Smith has written and contributed to more than 100 books, including specialist academic titles, short story collections, and a number of immensely popular children's books.
 He is best known for his internationally acclaimed and bestselling No. 1 Ladies' Detective Agency series, which currently has 16 volumes.
 The series has now been translated into 45 languages and has sold over 20 million copies worldwide.
 The first episode of a film adaptation, directed by Anthony Minghella, and produced by the Weinstein Company, premiered on HBO in March 2009.
 The 16th book in the series, The Woman Who Walked in Sunshine, debuted in October 2015 and was an immediate bestseller.

-Another series, beginning with The Sunday Philosophy Club, about an intriguing woman named Isabel Dalhousie, appeared in 2004 and immediately leapt onto national bestseller lists, as did its sequels, the tenth of which, The Novel Habits of Happiness, will be published in summer 2015.
+Another series, beginning with The Sunday Philosophy Club, about an intriguing woman named Isabel Dalhousie, appeared in 2004 and immediately leapt onto national bestseller lists, as did its sequels, the tenth of which, The Novel Habits of Happiness, was published in summer 2015.
 McCall Smith’s serial novel, 44 Scotland Street, was published in book form to great acclaim in 2005; the ninth book in the series, Bertie’s Guide to Life & Mothers, was published in Feb.
 2015.
 Corduroy Mansions, a series depicting the lives of the inhabitants of a large Pimlico house, was printed and podcast by the UK’s Daily Telegraph, and is now published in three volumes.
 In addition, McCall Smith’s German professor series, beginning with Portuguese Irregular Verbs, now has four volumes, including Unusual Uses for Olive Oil.

 McCall Smith is the author of the short story collection Chance Developments (2016).
 His modern retelling of Jane Austen’s Emma was published in 2015.
 He has written three solo novels,, La’s Orchestra Saves the World (2009), Trains and Lovers (2013), and The Forever Girl and an e-book original, Fatty O’Leary’s Dinner Party.
 His non-fiction book about W. H. Auden is titled What W. H. Auden Can Do for You.
 He has also written children’s books, including the new series The School Ship Tobermory (2016) and a mystery series about Precious Ramotswe as a young girl.
 In addition, he is the author of the Akimbo series, the Harriet Bean series, the Max & Maddy series, and The Perfect Hamburger and other Delicious Stories.
 Pantheon has also published Alexander McCall Smith’s collection of African folktales, The Girl Who Married a Lion.
 In addition to his novels, he has written a libretto for the opera The Okavango Macbeth – the tragedy as played out by a troop of baboons..